pipoe2h/docker-nutanix-cli/README.md

 - -e (Set environment variables)

 ## Recommendations
-Create a dedicated folder where you can save on different files the credentials for your Nutanix clusters.
+Create a dedicated folder where you can save the credentials for each of your Nutanix clusters on its own file.
 This example shows a single cluster (*cluster1*), but you can repeat the same steps for multiple clusters.
-Also, remember to set the permissions to 600 so only you have read/write access.
+Also, remember to set the permissions of your credential files to 600 so only you have read/write access.

 ```bash
 $ mkdir credentials